Kyriosity/read-write/README+/pencraft/README+/essays/README+/🚧future_software.md

 🚧🚧🚧           DRAFT / PLACEHOLDER 🚧🚧🚧

+# Future of the Software

-Don't let the hype eclipse the apparent: IT is decades in the **natural** stagnation.
+Don't let the hype in all titles eclipse the apparent: software (as activity) is decades in the **natural** stagnation.

  (link to mobile among steampunk)